Why ADHD Coaching?

 This odd pairing of a big spirit with a young age creates confusion for kids and parents alike and the tendency is to aim for big leaps and big changes so that we can meld spirit and age more quickly.
 The problem is that most ADHD kids can’t handle big changes, all at once.

 As an ADHD coach, my job is to come alongside a family and advocate for them.
 Sometimes I’m advocating at the school and sometimes I’m advocating within the family, focusing my efforts on family harmony and increased mutual respect.
-I help parents and kids learn how to take incremental but steady steps towards integrating that big spirit and that young body, that rather undeveloped emotional filter.
+I help parents and kids learn how to take incremental but steady steps towards integrating that big spirit and that rather undeveloped emotional filter.
 Further, my coaching is completely skills-based.
-I’m teaching parents to be coaches for their kids at the same time that I’m coaching the kids themselves.
+What I do is teach parents to be coaches for their kids at the same time that I’m coaching the kids themselves.
 And having the help of an adult who is not their parent AND who has ADHD very often softens a child’s resistance.

 Then too, raising an ADHD child often requires making changes in the family and since parents are the leaders and the “agents of change” in a family, I include them (and sometimes grandparents and siblings as well) in the ADHD coaching.
 In fact, progress is much more dependent on the parents’ involvement than on that of the children.

-For those who want an introduction to ADHD Coaching, I recommend taking an online class.
-We do a bit of education and a lot of skills training on topics such as:
+For those who want an introduction to ADHD Coaching, I recommend an introductory session.
+We do a bit of education and skills training on topics such as:

 - School success